Official Tires: see The Tire Rack One Lap Tire Policy

 Failure to stop at the start/finish line at the end of the warm-up/Recon lap puts the starter and other cars in danger and will, at minimum, require a 10-second penalty.

-track are for the safety of the competitors.
-Hitting the cones will result in a
+Cones on the track.
+Any cones our staff or< track management places on the track are for the safety of the competitors.
+Hitting the cones will result in a 10-second penalty, and if deemed for advantage, a DNF may result.

 Short-cutting the course.
-Any off-track that is deemed for advantage will
+Any off-track that is deemed for advantage will result in a DNF.

 Specific rules for on-track competition will be supplied to official entrants via the Route Book or driver's bulletin.